New York Harbor: Water quality

 The water quality in New York Harbor has been affected by centuries of shipping activity, industrial development and urbanization.
 Water pollution from these sources has been a constant phenomenon, although there have been improvements in some areas of the harbor complex in the late 20th and early 21st centuries.
 A 2019 study of the harbor identifies water quality trends in nine regions of the harbor, using data collected during 1996 to 2017.
 The Lower New York Bay region has the highest quality, due to frequent exchange of water with the Atlantic Ocean.
 The poorest regions are those with limited exchange of water flows: Newtown Creek, Flushing Bay and Jamaica Bay.
 High levels of nutrient pollution (nitrogen and phosphorus) were observed throughout the various harbor regions, although there has been a general lowering trend in total nitrogen, and some other indicator parameters show improvements.
-The implementation of pollution control laws, cleanup programs and conservation measures throughout the region have begun to yield some improvements, and the authors state that "the New York Harbor ecosystem is much healthier than it was 30 years ago."
+The implementation of the Clean Water Act and related pollution control laws, along with cleanup programs and conservation measures throughout the region, have begun to yield some improvements since the 1970s.
+The study authors state that "the New York Harbor ecosystem is much healthier than it was 30 years ago."